andydunstall/figg/README.md

 # Figg
 Figg is a simple pub/sub messaging service.

-It has no fault tolerance or replication and just runs on a single node.
-This is just a project I'm building to practice Go and systems performance.
+This is just a project I'm building for fun and practice Go systems performance, so is missing lots of features needed to run in production, and only supports a single node so no fault tolerance or partitioning yet.

 ## Features
 * Message continuity: If subscribers connections drop they automatically